kvark/claymore/README.md

 Claymore
 ============

 This is an experimental game project in Rust.
 It provides Blender-based asset pipeline and scene rendering as separate library sub-crates.
+It is based on and extends GFX rendering ecosystem.

 ## Technology
 - [rust](https://github.com/rust-lang/rust)